• Skip to primary navigation

 A bowl of pastry cream, a bowl of whipped cream, a bowl of mini vanilla wafer cookies, and two ripe bananas.

 • Pastry Cream - Pastry cream is made from whole milk, egg yolks, granulated sugar, cornstarch, pure vanilla extract, and unsalted butter.
-It's creamy, rich, and pairs fantastic with fruit and whipped cream.
+It's creamy and rich and pairs fantastic with fruit and whipped cream.

-• Whipped Cream - A lovely blend of heavy whipping cream, pure vanilla extract, and granulated sugar.
+• Whipped Cream - Make homemade whipped cream with heavy whipping cream, pure vanilla extract, and granulated sugar.

-• Mini Vanilla Wafers - It is banana pudding, so vanilla wafers are a must.
-If you cannot find the mini wafers, the regular-sized vanilla wafers work too.
-You will just use less of them.
+• Mini Vanilla Wafers - If you cannot find the mini wafers, the regular-sized vanilla wafers work, too.
+You will use less of them.

-• Fresh Bananas - You want the bananas to be ripe and soft, but not mushy.
-The slices should still hold their structure when assembling these pudding cups.
+• Fresh Bananas - Use ripe bananas that are soft, not mushy.
+The sliced bananas should still hold their structure when assembling these pudding cups.

 An ungarnished, assembled banana pudding cup in a jar.